 Fluoride treatments at our office are recommended for every patient.
-Dr. Sholander can apply fluoride to your child’s teeth to strengthen the enamel, prevent cavities, and keep their teeth healthy as they grow.
+Dr. Sholander can apply SDF to your child’s teeth to strengthen the enamel, prevent cavities, and keep their teeth healthy as they grow.
 Contact us now for a consultation.

 Fluoride is completely safe when used properly.
 No reputable scientific studies have shown any negative effects or health issues caused by fluoride use.

-Fluoride treatments are usually part of a routine six-month visit at our office.
+SDF treatments are usually part of a routine six-month visit at our office.
 Your child’s treatment will begin with x-rays, if necessary, then a hygienist will clean their teeth.
 After this, Dr. Sholander will examine their mouth and make sure their teeth are healthy.

 After your child’s cleaning and exam, a thin layer of fluoride varnish will be painted onto their teeth and left in place.
 This only takes a few minutes.

-Typically, fluoride treatments are recommended every six months for kids.
+Typically, SDF treatments are recommended every six months for kids.
 This provides plenty of protection and helps keep their teeth healthy.
 In addition, almost all dental plans for kids cover two yearly fluoride treatments, so this helps you make the most of your dental insurance.

 However, some children may need more frequent treatments if they’re very cavity-prone.
 Dr. Sholander will discuss the proper treatment interval with you during your child’s appointment at Harmony Pediatric Dentistry & Orthodontics.